Cathedral of the Immaculate Conception (Hong Kong)

 The Cathedral of the Immaculate Conception (聖母無原罪主教座堂) is a late 19th-century English Gothic Revival church that serves as the cathedral of the Roman Catholic Diocese of Hong Kong, which is effectively coterminous with the territory.
-It is located at 16 Caine Road in the Mid-Levels area on Hong Kong Island.
+It is located at 16 Caine Road, in the Mid-Levels area of the city on the northern shore of the eponymous island.

 Groundbreaking and construction of the cathedral began in 1883 after the previous cathedral, on Wellington Street at its junction with Pottinger Street, was destroyed by fire.
 Built from brick and stone, the new cathedral was designed by the London-based architectural firm Crawley and Company.
 The church opened on 7 December 1888, the day before the Feast of the Immaculate Conception, and was consecrated in 1938.
-Three years later, it was damaged during the Battle of Hong Kong, but remained untouched throughout the subsequent Japanese occupation.
+Three years later, it was damaged during the Battle of Hong Kong, but remained untouched throughout the subsequent Japanese occupation which lasted until 1945.
 At the turn of the century, the cathedral underwent an extensive and costly programme of refurbishment, which was completed in 2002.
-The cathedral is listed as a Grade I historic building by the Hong Kong Government.
+The cathedral is listed as a Grade I historic building by the Antiquities and Monuments Office of the Hong Kong Government and the Antiquities Advisory Board.

 History

 Original structure (1843–1859)

-After the First Opium War, Hong Kong was ceded to the British in the Treaty of Nanking and the colony, then included the Hong Kong Island, soon became a popular stopover for missionaries travelling onwards to China.
+After the First Opium War, Hong Kong was ceded to the British in the Treaty of Nanking and the colony soon became a popular stopover for missionaries travelling onwards to China.
 The parish was established in 1842 by Theodore Joset, the first Prefect Apostolic of Hong Kong, and work began on a new and permanent church soon afterwards.
 The new church was located at the junction of Pottinger Street and Wellington Street.
 Construction was completed in 1843.
 Within the next few years, the number of Catholics in the parish grew significantly, partly due to the emigration of people from neighbouring Macau.
 The Portuguese colony was in gradual decline, and many people who resided there sought better opportunities in the young and prospering colony of Hong Kong.